 Because the list of keywords can be extremely long, you can use the pane's search field to look for keywords: as you start to type in the field, Photo RAW will display a list of keywords that contain the letters you've typed.
-Once you've narrowed your search, you can select a keyword from the list (shown, right), and perform any keyword operations detailed in the previous section.
+Once you've narrowed your search, you can choose an item from the list.